software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > Exercise 8
 >
+> What is the difference between the development process of Scrum and the [Waterfall model](https://en.wikipedia.org/wiki/Waterfall_model)?
+What are the benefits of Scrum's approach?

+{: .important-title }

+> Exercise 9
+>
 > Are the following statements true or false?
 Justify your answer.
 >
 > 1. Only the Product Owner plans the requirements for the upcoming Sprint during the Sprint Planning event